Easy Homemade Tostada Shells (Fried or Baked!)

 - Breakfast: Make breakfast tostadas topped with guacamole, hard-boiled eggs, and a drizzle of salsa for a speedy and satisfying start to your day.

-- Vegetarian: Tostadas with refried beans and guacamole
+- Vegetarian: Tostadas with refried beans and guacamole.

 - Seafood: Set sail to seafood heaven with my shrimp ceviche tostadas, perfect for al fresco dining.

 - Holiday leftovers: Put your Thanksgiving leftovers to work by making roasted turkey tostadas with sweet potatoes and spinach or make roasted fall veggie tostadas for a vegan option.
+Or, if you made my cheesy white refried bean dip and have leftovers, this is a great spot to put them to use.

 - Protein: Top with your favorite meats like Mexican chicken salad, chicken tinga, lengua, or pork tinga, then add taco garnishes like sliced radishes and shredded lettuce.